Enrollment limit: 8 students

 Flash, says Amy Hempel, is "like most ordinary short stories—only more so."
 How can we make our own stories "more so"?
 During this eight-week workshop, we'll read diverse examples of minimalist storytelling (fiction and creative nonfiction) and write many of our own.
 We'll create and share work every week, and along the way, we'll experiment with techniques to make our flash "flashier."

 This workshop is open to experienced writers and enthusiastic, serious beginners.
-The class will take place in Pasadena, where wine, sparkling water, and the occasional gourmet snack will be served.
+The class will take place in Silver Lake, where wine, sparkling water, and the occasional gourmet snack will be served.

 7:30 to 9:30 pm

 July 19, 2018 to September 6, 2018

 Bernard Cooper is the author of memoir, My Avant-Garde Education, recently published by W.W.
 Norton.
 He is also the author of The Bill From My Father, Maps To Anywhere, A Year of Rhymes, Truth Serum, and a collection of short stories, Guess Again.
 Cooper is the recipient of the PEN/USA Ernest Hemingway Award, the O. Henry Prize, a Guggenheim grant, and a National Endowment of the Arts fellowship in literature.
 His work has appeared in several anthologies, including The Best American Essays of 1988, 1995, 1997, 2002, and 2008.
 His work has also appeared in magazines and literary reviews including Granta, Harper’s Magazine, The Paris Review, Story, The Los Angeles Times Magazine, and The New York Times Magazine.
 He has contributed to National Public Radio’s “This American Life” and for six years was the art critic for Los Angeles Magazine.
 Visit him online here.